 Creamy Bacon Penne

-Other typical meals include stew, casserole, cottage pie, fish pie.
+Other typical meals include stew, casserole, cottage pie, chilli.
 Sometimes the children make their own lunch, eg. pizza or quiche and if we go out for the day, we may take a picnic lunch with us instead.

 In addition to a hot lunch, I also provide snacks mid-morning and after the school run.
 At least one snack is fresh fruit (apple, banana, pear, grapes, melon, satsuma – occasionally pineapple, berries, kiwi).
 Typical non-fruit snacks are toast, breadsticks, cheese and crackers, hot cross buns, malt loaf, fruit toast.
 Biscuits are provided at some toddler groups.